 Tread Depth

 At what point is a tire considered worn out?
 The actual measurement of a tire that has exceeded its usable life is 2/32nds of an inch.
-If you have a tread depth gauge great, just check your tires; If not, here’s a simple test you can perform to see if your tires need to be replaced.
+If you have a tread depth gauge great, just check your car tires; If not, here’s a simple test you can perform to see if your car tires need to be replaced.

 – Place a penny in the tire tread at various locations around the tire with Lincoln’s head facing down.